accurascan/Android-KYC-AL/README.md

-# Accura KYC Android SDK - OCR, Face Match & Liveness Check
+# Accura KYC Android SDK - OCR & Active Liveness Check along with Face Match
-Android KYC SDK - OCR &amp; Face Match <br/><br/>
+Android KYC SDK - OCR &amp; Active Liveness <br/><br/>
 Accura OCR is used for Optical character recognition.<br/><br/>
 Accura Face Match is used for Matching 2 Faces.
-Source and Target.
 It matches the User Image from a Selfie vs User Image in document.<br/><br/>
-Accura Authentication is used for your customer verification and authentication.Unlock the True Identity of Your Users with 3D Selfie Technology<br/><br/>
+Accura Active Liveness is used for your customer verification and authentication.Unlock the True Identity of Your Users with 3D Selfie Technology<br/><br/>

 Below steps to setup Accura SDK's to your project.